alexrp/atomique/README.md

 ### Why the C++11 memory model?

 In short: Because it's becoming ubiquitous.
-C++11, C11, D, Rust, and many other languages, old and new alike, are picking up the C++11 memory model.
+C++11, C11, D, Rust, and many other languages, old and new alike, are picking up this memory model.
 This means that many programmers will be familiar with it and there is plenty of documentation on it.

 There is also the empirical evidence that making an atomic operations API not based on the C++11 memory model leads to a complexity disaster, as described in